roshanc10/Document-to-speech/README.md

 Writes spoken mp3 data to a file, a file-like object (bytestring) for further audio manipulation, or stdout.
 It features flexible pre-processing and tokenizing, as well as automatic retrieval of supported languages.

 Uses:

 This can be used as for ease for document reading and understanding.
 Also used to read books and long documents.
 Just play the mp3 generated in audio folder and enjoy.

+Note:
+"C:/Users/user/Documents/input/ " in this, path is default you can change the /user/ to your requried username.